Boyce–Sneed feud: The feud

 Sneed was retried for killing Boyce Sr. before also being tried for killing the latter's son.
 He was acquitted both times, with the juries declaring the shootings justifiable homicides.
 Sneed became somewhat of a folk hero among Texans, but newspaper reporters from outside of the state regarded the shootings as cold-blooded murder.
-When reporters demanded a reason for the acquittal in the murder of Al Boyce Jr., the jury foreman, James D. Crane, responded by saying; "The best answer is because this is Texas.
+When reporters demanded a reason for the acquittal in the murder of Albert Boyce Jr., the jury foreman, James D. Crane, responded by saying; "The best answer is because this is Texas.
 We believe [that] in Texas a man has the right and the obligation to safeguard the honor of his home, even if he must kill the person responsible."

 Aftermath

 After the trials, the Sneeds moved to Paducah, Texas, where they owned a ranch and a cotton farm.
 Mr. Sneed was also involved in land speculation.
 In October 1922, he was found guilty in a federal court of having bribed a juror who had been involved in one of his land deals.
 Sneed was sentenced to two years at Leavenworth, Kansas, by Judge James C. Wilson.

 While in prison, Sneed's son-in-law, Wood Barton, was killed by a grocer, C. B. Berry, over a $28 debt.
 Although arrested, Berry was eventually acquitted.
 After Sneed was released from prison, he sought to avenge his daughter's loss of her husband.
 During two separate encounters in the streets of Paducah, separated by several months, Sneed and Berry shot each other numerous times.
 None of the wounds proved fatal.
 In early 1924, in yet another instance of frontier justice, both men were acquitted of having shot the other.

 The Sneeds left Paducah and moved to Dallas, where they invested in an oilfield – they remained in Dallas for the next thirty years.
 Sneed died of cancer on April 22, 1960; His wife, Lena, died six years later, on March 6, 1966.
 They are interred side by side at Hillcrest Cemetery in Dallas.